LucySystems/.github/profile/README.md

 - **Presence over productivity.** Coaching that reflects, not coaching that nags.
 Lucy is designed to hold space, surface tension, and ask the question underneath the question.
 - **Memory that compounds.** Multi-day continuity, trend awareness, and pattern detection.
 The system actually knows you over time instead of resetting every conversation.
 - **Boundaries that hold.** Clean separation between what the system observes, what it normalizes, and what it evaluates.
 Mechanical layers stay mechanical.
 Judgment lives where judgment belongs.
 - **Built in the open, built to last.** Spec-first.
 Review-first.
-No shortcuts that we'll regret in six months.
+No shortcuts that I'll regret in six months.

 ### Three domains: mind, body, money